GenReRegression/Informatica_ETL/README.md

 For run code need updated test data file with quries in both scenarios like data validation and data duplicate count

-Update all username and password in file
+Update all username and password in file in test data file